-Class 1 and Class 2 shares of the Funds are offered through the Adviser's private client channel and institutional channel and are generally not sold through intermediaries.
+Shares of the Funds are offered through the Adviser's private client channel and institutional channel and are generally not sold through intermediaries.
 If you purchase shares of a Fund through a broker-dealer or other financial intermediary (such as a bank), the Fund and its related companies may pay the intermediary for the sale of Fund shares and related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other financial intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.